Linuxfabrik/monitoring-plugins/check-plugins/rpm-versionlock/README.md

 A file the monitoring user cannot read holds no locks the check could report, so it is treated as empty rather than as an error.

-Three settings switch version locking off, and the check follows all three.
+On dnf 4 and yum, three settings switch version locking off, and the check follows all three.
 Verify none of them applies:

 ```bash
 grep -E '^\s*(enabled|locklist)' /etc/dnf/plugins/versionlock.conf
 grep -E '^\s*plugins' /etc/dnf/dnf.conf
 ```

 `enabled = 0`, `plugins = 0` or a missing `locklist` each mean the package manager applies no locks, so the check reports none either.
+On dnf 5 none of this matters: it locks from its own library, and `/etc/dnf/versionlock.toml` is read whatever those settings say.

 ### A lock is reported that nobody set